DESKTOP

 Ready to Better Understand Your Child's Sensory Profile?

-Completing our enquiry form is the best place to start.
-Whether you're looking for answers, practical strategies, or wondering whether a sensory assessment is right for your child or adolescent, we're here to help.
+Completing our intake form is the best place to start.
+Whether you're looking for answers, practical strategies or wondering whether a sensory assessment is right for your child or adolescent, we're here to help.

 Start Your Enquiry